 - 1. Straighten the cotter pin and pull it out using a pair of pliers. - 2.
 Remove the propeller nut, washer, and spacer (if equipped). - 3.
 Remove the propeller and thrust washer.

-- 1. Cotter pin
+1. Cotter pin 2.Nut 3.Washer 4.Propeller 5.Thrust washer

-- Propeller nut

-- 3. Washer

-- 4. Propeller

-- Thrust washer

 3.7.2 Installing the propeller

 Be sure to install the thrust washer before instating the propeller, otherwise the lower case and propeller boss could be damaged.